the-goat-man/british-museum-room-18-analysis/README.md

 ## About Us

-We are a university student team associated with *the British Museum* that studied visitor experience in *Room 18: The Parthenon*.
+We are a university student team associated with *The British Museum* that studied visitor experience in *Room 18: The Parthenon*.
 This project was the culmination of our data collection.

 ## About the Project

-This project analyzed visitor movement and engagement within *Room 18: The Parthenon* at *the British Museum* to identify opportunities for improvements in the gallery's design.
+This project analyzed visitor movement and engagement within *Room 18: The Parthenon* at *The British Museum* to identify opportunities for improvements in the gallery's design.

 ## Database Setup